Skip to main content

 What Are the Benefits of a Deep Plane Facelift?

-Because the technique repositions tissues rather than pulling skin, patients look refreshed and rejuvenated—not "done."
-The face maintains its natural expressions and movement.
+1. Natural outcome.
+Because the technique repositions deep tissues rather than pulling skin, patients look refreshed — not "done."
+Facial expressions and movement stay natural.

-The procedure addresses multiple areas simultaneously—jowls, nasolabial folds, midface descent, and neck laxity—providing a harmonious, balanced result.
-Many surgeons combine it with a neck lift for the most comprehensive lower-face rejuvenation.
+4. Comprehensive rejuvenation.
+One procedure addresses jowls, nasolabial folds, midface descent, and neck laxity together.
+Many surgeons combine it with a neck lift for the most thorough lower-face result.

 What Are the Steps of a Deep Plane Facelift Procedure?